Kwaran98/Project4GA/README.md

 # Project4GA
-This is a PERN stack e-commerce application.
+This is a MERN stack e-commerce application.